Eight Beauties of Qinhuai: Dong Xiaowan

 Dong's mother died in 1642, leaving her to struggle financially.
-The noble Mao Xiang (冒襄), also known as Mao Bijiang, had attempted to meet with Dong several times, but had pursued a relationship with the courtesan Chen Yuanyuan instead.
+The noble Mao Xiang (冒襄), also known as Mao Bijiang, had attempted to meet with Dong several times, but had pursued a relationship with the Yiji Chen Yuanyuan instead.
 After Chen was abducted by a noble associated with the imperial court, Mao visited Dong.
 Her mother had been dead for two weeks and Dong was quite ill.
 She proposed that she become his concubine and, refusing to take no for an answer, allegedly followed him for 27 days on his boat.
 Eventually, the two agreed to wait for Mao to pass the imperial examinations, which he failed.
-In order to facilitate Dong's marriage, Qian Qianyi, husband of fellow courtesan Liu Rushi, paid off her debts of 3,000 gold taels and had her name struck from the musicians' register.
+In order to facilitate Dong's marriage, Qian Qianyi, husband of fellow Yiji Liu Rushi, paid off her debts of 3,000 gold taels and had her name struck from the musicians' register.
 She then lived with Mao in Rugao as his concubine, alongside his wife Lady Su.

 She has been described as an ideal dutiful, sacrificing and loyal wife and daughter-in-law during her marriage to Mao Bijiang, who as a loyalist of the Ming dynasty was persecuted after the Qing dynasty's rise to power in 1644.
 When Mao, Lady Su and Dong were forced to flee their home in 1644, Dong abandoned her more valuable belongings to save her writings and paintings.
 They stayed in Huzhou until Zhu Yousong was crowned emperor in Nanjing later in 1644.
 Soon after, the household moved to Zhejiang, where Dong compiled a book titled Liuyan Ji (流宴集) about jewellery, women's costumes, pavilions and parties.

 Gu Hengbo

 Gu Hengbo (顧橫波), also known as Gu Mei (顧媚) was born near Nanjing in 1619.
-At the beginning of the Chongzhen reign, Gu Mei became a courtesan in the Qinhuai River district of Nanjing.
+At the beginning of the Chongzhen reign, Gu Mei became a Yiji in the Qinhuai River district of Nanjing.
 In her Tower Meilou in Qinhuai district in Nanjing, she hosted a famous literary salon, which counted Chen Liang, Qian Lucan and Mao Xiang among its guests.
 Yu Huai described Meilou (literally house of bewitchment) as lavish and extravagant.

-She fell in love with one of her patrons, Liu Fang, promised to marry him and to end her career as a courtesan.
+She fell in love with one of her patrons, Liu Fang, promised to marry him and to end her career as a Yiji.
 When she later changed her mind, Liu Fang committed suicide.

 One of her patrons, the career official Gong Dingzi, paid 1,000 ounces of silver for her services.
 In 1643, she left her profession to become a concubine to Gong Dingzi and settled with him in the capital.
 His openly demonstrated love for her attracted much attention during their time, as it offended the norms of Confucian ideals, and her influence over him became legendary.
 She is known to have saved the Yan Ermei from execution, and to have been the benefactor of the artist Zhu Yizun.

 Kou Baimen

-Kou Baimen (寇白門), born in 1624 and also known as Kou Mei (寇湄; Mei was her given name, Baimen her courtesy name), was a famous Chinese courtesan known for her chivalry.
+Kou Baimen (寇白門), born in 1624 and also known as Kou Mei (寇湄; Mei was her given name, Baimen her courtesy name), was a famous Chinese Yiji known for her chivalry.